Dems’ sweeping social, climate bill passes divided House

 Republicans said the latest legislation would damage the economy, give tax breaks to some wealthy taxpayers and make government bigger and more intrusive.
 Drawing frequent GOP attacks was a provision boosting the limit on state and local taxes that people can deduct from federal taxes, which disproportionately helps top earners from high-tax coastal states.

+After months of talks, Democrats were eager to begin selling the package back home.
+Lawmakers said they were planning 1,000 events around the country by year’s end to pitch the measure’s benefits to voters.

+Facing uniform Republican opposition, Democrats could lose no more than three votes to prevail in the House, but moderates seemed reassured by CBO’s figures.

-Florida Democratic Rep. Stephanie Murphy, a leading centrist, backed the measure, saying the latest numbers showed the legislation “is fiscally disciplined.”
+Florida Democratic Rep. Stephanie Murphy, a leading centrist, said she would back the measure after the latest numbers showed the legislation “is fiscally disciplined” and “has a lot of positive elements.”

 Vice President Kamala Harris’ tie-breaking vote gives Democrats control of the 50-50 Senate.
 That leaves Democrats with zero votes to spare, giving enormous leverage to Manchin in upcoming bargaining.
 The altered bill would have to return to the House before going to Biden’s desk.

 The nonpartisan private Committee for a Responsible Federal Budget, which preaches fiscal constraint, estimated that the bill’s overall cost would be nearly $5 trillion if Democrats hadn’t made some of its programs temporary.
-That includes tax credits for children that Democrats extended for just one year, making their price tags appear lower, even though the party would like those programs to be permanent.
+For example, tax credits for children and low-earning workers are extended for just one year, making their price tags appear lower, even though the party would like those programs to be permanent.

-AP Congressional Correspondent Lisa Mascaro and reporter Farnoush Amiri contributed to this report.